D.M.A., Boston University

 B.M., New England Conservatory of Music

-Timur Rubinshteyn completed his Doctorate of Musical Arts in Percussion Performance at Boston University.
+Timur Rubinshteyn holds a Doctorate of Musical Arts in Percussion Performance from Boston University.
 At BC he teaches percussion for the University Wind Ensemble and the Music Department, performs regularly with UWE, and has appeared with BC Symphony.
-He plays principal timpani for Atlantic Symphony Orchestra, and freelances regionally, including Cape Cod Symphony, Plymouth Philharmonic, Symphony New Hampshire, and Granite State Symphony.
+His freelance experience includes Atlantic Symphony Orchestra, Cape Cod Symphony, Plymouth Philharmonic, Symphony New Hampshire, Boston Philharmonic, Granite State Symphony, and Rhode Island Philharmonic.

-He completed his Bachelor of Music with Academic Honors and Master of Music with Academic Honors and Performance Distinction degrees at the New England Conservatory, where he received the Zildjian Award for Excellence in the Art of Percussion, was a joint winner of the commencement solo competition (performing with the NEC Honors Orchestra), and in 2002 was one of two members of the graduating class awarded the Gunther Schuller Medal for Outstanding Contributions to the Life of New England Conservatory.
+He completed both Bachelor of Music with Academic Honors and Master of Music with Academic Honors and Performance Distinction degrees at New England Conservatory, where he received the Zildjian Award for Excellence in the Art of Percussion.
+He was also a joint winner of the 2002 commencement solo competition (performing with the NEC Honors Orchestra), and one of two members of the graduating class awarded the Gunther Schuller Medal for Extraordinary Contributions to the Life of New England Conservatory.
 His principal teachers were Frank Epstein and Timothy Genis of Boston Symphony, and Sergey Rizol of Kiev Opera.

 Formerly Timur R. was percussion coach and assistant conductor of the NEC Youth Symphony, and managed the orchestra’s tours of Italy, Greece, and Costa Rica.
 Other tours have taken him to Israel, Italy, Germany, Austria, Switzerland, and France.
 He also coached percussion and performed in Walnut Hill School’s Lincoln Center Gala in NY.